The enormous Giant Crab Spider is an ambush predator usually found hanging out on walls, waiting for insect prey to pounce on.

-They are ambush predators, lying in wait on vertical surfaces for anything smaller than itself.
+Giant Crab Spiders are ambush predators, lying in wait on vertical surfaces for anything smaller than itself.
 Despite their large size and presumed heft, they are incredibly quick.
 Lightening fast speed and the ability to jump allows them to successfully capture prey, and it also makes them difficult to catch.
-They have been seen on tree trunks, shrubs, boulders and other objects that lend height and offer a surface to hold onto like the sides of houses covered in stucco or wood are not uncommon places to find them, and unfortunately they sometimes wander inside homes, freaking out most human inhabitants.
+They have been seen on tree trunks, shrubs, boulders, walls, and other objects that lend height and have a textured surface to hold onto.
+The sides of houses covered in stucco or wood are not uncommon places to find them, and unfortunately they sometimes wander inside homes, freaking out most human inhabitants.
 They are most comfortable in arid, desert regions, however, and generally prefer to be outdoors.

 Adults are most active and likely to be seen in the hot summer months.
 Females are larger than males.
-They spin silken egg sacs that they fill with fertilized eggs, guarding the eggs until the spiderlings hatch a month or so later.
+They spin silken egg sacs that they fill with fertilized eggs, and then guard the eggs until the spiderlings hatch a month or so later.

 Size (Adult; Length): 10mm to 50mm (0.39in to 1.95in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Legs: Spiders have four pairs of legs and these are attached to the cephalothorax.

 Pedipalps: Small appendages near the mouth used as taste and smell organs.

 Cephalothorax: Contains eyes, head, mouthparts, and legs.